lucascostamonteiro/Group7_Project/README.md

 ## Architecture
-Getaway is built on a React frontend with a Flask backend, using PostgreSQL as a database.
+Remember The Bread is built on a React frontend with an Express backend, using PostgreSQL as a database.

 ## Technologies Used
 - React